 “Imagine a forklift sweating oil onto the floor, machinery sweating grease.
 These lubricants combined with sweating machinery and slabs creates very serious hazards for employees.”

-So, what can be done to avoid the risks and costs associated with sweating concrete slabs?
+So, what can be done to avoid the risks of moisture content and costs associated with sweating concrete slabs?

 Here are 6 Ways to Reduce Concrete Floor Condensation: